 Aphrodite and Ares were two of the most important gods in the Greek pantheon.
 Ares was the god of war, while Aphrodite was the goddess of love and beauty.
 The two of them had a long and passionate love affair that lasted for many years, even though Aphrodite was married to Hephaestus, the god of fire.
 Together, they had four sons: Eros, Anteros, Deimos, and Phobos; and one daughter, Harmonia.
 Although their relationship was often tumultuous, they always managed to come back to each other in the end.

-See also Facts about albino alligator?
+See also Facts about animal kingdom in disney world?

 Ares, the Greek god of war, was not always a warrior.
 He was also known for being a lover, and was often depicted with Aphrodite, the goddess of love.
 In this statue, Ares is shown embracing Aphrodite, and his shield is lying on the ground.facts about ares god of war_2